vistadataproject/vistadataproject.github.io/index.md

 *The figure above summarizes the evolution of access to VISTA data: From __thousands of unique, inconsistent, insecure, unidirectional, cryptic legacy code-based interfaces__ to that of a __single, secure, modern, service-based, industry-standard, normalized, master veteran data-model (MVDM)-driven interface__.*

-For documentation on the VISTA Data Project, [click here](https://github.com/vistadataproject/documents/tree/master/Background#vista-data-project).
+For more detailed information on the VISTA Data Project, [click here](https://github.com/vistadataproject/documents/tree/master/Background#vista-data-project).

 For information on Cloud VISTA [click here](cloud-vista.md)